larpon/pluggable/README.md

 When plugins are configured you can build, develop and/or run your application like you would
 normally:
 `v run .`, `v -o app . && ./app` etc.

-After enabling the plugins, also try running `v -d cirp_template run .` to check out how working plugin code looks like.

 Happy plug'n'play to all of you!